devildeuteragonist/word-games/README.md

 interactive, fourth-wall-breaking media in general is fun, but i'm not at the level i'd be creating the next undertale or whatever. so i make do with the limited skillset i have. :)

+this repository is yet another bundle of ambitions moved out of the memory repo.